 Outside of those simple things, I say from the clubs aspect, if you’re in a professional major, definitely try to be looking for those organizations that align with your career interests.
 Those different business fraternities or different creative organizations on campus are going to be great ways to build on your skillset.

 But don’t silo yourself to just those.
 You want to make sure that you have a full repertoire of skills and responsibilities during your four years.
 So, look at something that might interest you that might not be directly aligned with your career.
 These could actually lead to great conversation pieces when you’re speaking with employers and when you’re speaking with alumni because you might find some correlation in those conversations from these experiences that could be extremely helpful.

 And then definitely LinkedIn.
-I know we talked about this last time in our conversation.
-Don’t ignore it.
 Get on LinkedIn as early as possible, because establishing an online brand presence is probably one of the most quintessential pieces that students particularly overlook in their first year to two years.

 Great.
-So, I know students are really busy with everything going on right now especially.
-But how can students build up their resumes while they’re in college?
+So, I know students are really busy, but how can students build up their resumes while they’re in college?

 So, you’ll be surprised that students don’t recognize the in-class and out-of-class projects, programs and issues that they’re taking on are great pieces to be adding to their resumes.